 #2 Best Reason — Open LinkedIn Profile

-You can elect to make your profile “Open,” which means any LinkedIn member can view your profile and InMail you at no cost.
-Thus, an Open profile makes it easier for recruiters to find and contact you.
+You can elect to make your profile “Open.”
+That means any LinkedIn member can view your profile and InMail you at no cost.
+Thus, an open profile makes it easier for recruiters to find and contact you.
 More here.